c3d/xl/doc/HANDBOOK_1-syntax.md

 parsed as a real number.
 Therefore, `1e3` is integer value 1000, but `1e-3` is real value `0.001`.
 The exponent is always given in base 10, and it indicates an exponentiation in the given base, so that `2#1e8` is decimal value 256.
-For based numbers, the exponent may be precede by a `#` sign, which is mandatory if `e` or `E` are valid digits in the base, as in `16#FF#e2` which represents decimal value 65280.
+For based numbers, the exponent may be preceded by a `#` sign, which is mandatory if `e` or `E` are valid digits in the base, as in `16#FF#e2` which represents decimal value 65280.